What is Ransomware?

 The first ever Ransomware was developed by Joseph Popp in 1989, and it was called ‘PC Cyborg Trojan’.
 It made users pay 189 USD to access their data.
 There have been many such instances since.
-In the year 2010, a Russian group created a ransomware called WinLock, which displayed pornographic messages on the infected computers of victims.
+In the year 2010, a Russian group created a ransomware called WinLock, which displayed adult messages on the infected computers of victims.
 Something similar also happened in the years 2011 and 2012 for British users.

 What Happens After a Ransomware Attack?

 Some of the Ransomware attacks are aimed at locking the system and then display items to convince the users to pay up.
 Other varieties of Ransomware encrypt files on the hard disk.
 Ransomware infiltrate the host system in a way similar to the way a computer worm does.
 They attack the computer’s firewall through a flaw in the network or a downloaded file.
 These programs slowly encrypt the user’s files on his hard disk.
 The decryption code rests with the malware creator and can be procured from him by giving him the required sum of money.

 Some of the computers infected by ransomware use illegal content and scareware.
 This is a method adopted by the hacker to coax the victim into paying money.

 How to Prevent the Damage

 Strong antivirus, antispyware, and firewall settings are the perfect weapons through which you can combat such sophisticated threats.
 In order to avoid this mishap, install the latest version of your browser and update all the automatic definitions.
 Ransomware generally enters the computer in the form of a Trojan horse, through a browser, while users visit rogue websites.

 A simple and safe way to secure your computer against Ransomware is to have an entire backup of all your data at a place where it is not connected to Internet.
 This storage should be updated on a regular basis.